thisiseth/esp32-serprog/README.md

 <sup>1</sup> - not implemented yet

-<sup>2</sup> - flashrom serprog TCP capability is working only on latest dev build
+<sup>2</sup> - flashrom serprog TCP capability is limited to linux only and requires flashrom version 1.4.0 or later

 ## Configuration